sandeep-tukaram/algods/ds/array/README.md

     * performance -> when does memory allocation happen
       + compile-time(static ?) - shouldn't apply for interprented languages.
       + runtime(dynamic)- languagues such as Java and C provision runtime allocation.
 Java compiles to bytecode which is then interpreted.
+    * varying size array - langauges such as Java do not provide inbuilt varying size array.
+These will have to be custom built.
+      + shadowing or copy-on-write -> copy an array to a bigger sized array.
+      + linking multiple fixed size array -> similar to block linked list.
+      + in either case, the scheduling of the new array (allocation) is an optimization/tuning problem.
     * error
       + insufficient memory - memory is insufficient/array is too large.
 OutOfMemoryError (java).
+      + index out of bound - if the position of the array is beyond the allocated contiguous memory blocks. i < 0 or i >= n

 4. due to relations:
     * performance ->